Modern Katana Use: From Martial Arts to Collectible Art

 How to Display a Katana at Home

-Recommended Display Options:
+Recommended Display Options for 2025:

-• Glass cases for premium pieces
+• Premium glass cases for valuable or antique pieces

 Shop katana stands and wall mounts